‘Bold And The Beautiful’ Spoilers: Jealous Maya Exiles Nicole And Zende – Final Air Date For Rome Flynn

 Although the Forresters were initially lukewarm on Zende Forrester’s (Rome Flynn) designs, when Ridge Forrester (Thorsten Kaye) fired Thomas Forrester (Pierson Fode), it opened the door for the fledgling sketch artist.
 Zende proved he was up to the task with his work on the swimwear line for the Monaco competition of Forrester versus Spectra.
 Now, it will seem like Zende is being rewarded for his hard work, but there’s a scheme afoot.

-The Bold and the Beautiful spoilers from the latest CBC Soaps in Depth tease that Maya is desperate to create some space between Lizzy and Nicole and goes to work on Rick Forrester (Jacob Young) to get what she wants.
-Bold spoilers for next week from Soap Central promise Maya pushes Rick to “reward” Zende by giving him a promotion to Forrester International which will relocate him and Nicole to Paris.
+Bold and the Beautiful spoilers from the latest CBC Soaps in Depth tease that Maya is desperate to create some space between Lizzy and Nicole and goes to work on Rick Forrester (Jacob Young) to get what she wants.
+Bold spoilers for next week from Soap Central promise Maya pushes Rick to “reward” Zende by giving him a promotion to Forrester International, which will relocate him and Nicole to Paris.
 Maya sees this as a win-win, but her motives are sketchy.

 "Mama!"
 Whoops!
 How do you think Nicole will be affected by THIS? #BoldandBeautiful pic.twitter.com/p1oYLAUkaJ